-4 Refer to your GBV or Child Protection focal point in-country on local protocols and procedures, including: (1) limits on confidentiality and (2) designated GBV and child protection focal points.
+4 Refer to your Gender-Based Violence (GBV) or Violence Against Children (VAC) specialists incountry on local protocols and procedures, including: (1) limits on confidentiality, (2) rule of law, and (3) designated focal points.

 Treat every child fairly.
 All children should be offered the same unbiased support regardless of their sex, age, family situation, status of their caregiver or any other part of their identity.
 Do not treat a child that has experienced GBV as helpless.
 Each child has unique capacities and strengths and possesses the capacity to heal.
-Speak to a child survivor in a way that they understand and with respect for their dignity and opinions.
+Speak to a child survivor/victim in a way that they understand and with respect for their dignity and opinions.
 Maintain confidentiality.
 Do not write down, take photos or document in any way your interaction with the child/adolescent.
 Put away any phones or computers that may be perceived as recording the conversation.
 Ask for permission to share any information about the child/adolescent or their experience.
 This means asking if you can share the information even with someone that the child/adolescent identifies as someone they trust.

 Ensure the safety of the child.
 The physical and emotional safety of the child is the primary concern.
 Consider the child's safety throughout all interactions with him or her, and in relation to any next steps taken.